Ten FAQs on sales presentations.

 A formal presentation can be the most effective way of introducing a significant amount of information to several people.
 It also allows you to control the initial phase of a meeting.
 But it's usually a good idea to allow plenty of time for questions and answers, and any general discussion.

 If you are delivering a presentation, it's a good idea to work from a plan that sets out your main points (see 1).
 But don't simply read a script: your audience will be bored.

 3. What notes should I use?

 Use outline notes that list all the key points you want to make, in the right order.
-Include any facts or figures which you want to be able to quote accurately, but don't use a lengthy script.
+Include any facts or figures that you want to be able to quote accurately, but don't use a lengthy script.

-Write (or type) the notes on one or more cards.
+Write the notes on one or more cards.
 Make sure they are clearly legible, and numbered in order.
 If you will be using any visual aids, mark on the cards when you need to introduce each aid.

 4. Should I use visual aids?